yuchenluo123/yuchenluo/_pages/about.md

 ---

 <p style="text-align: justify;">
-Hi, I'm Yuchen Luo, a Ph.D. candidate at the University of Arkansas, and expect to complete my Ph.D. degree requirements by May 2024.
+Hi, I'm Yuchen Luo, a Ph.D. candidate in Finance at the University of Arkansas, and expect to complete my Ph.D. degree requirements by May 2024.
 I am on the Academic Job Market in 2023.
 My primary research interest includes empirical investment and corporate finance.
 </p>

 <p style="text-align: justify;">